armbian/documentation/docs/User-Guide_Armbian_overlays.md

 ## Armbian specific notes

-- DT overlays are a Work-in-Progress (WIP) feature, present **only in fresh images starting with 5.30**, nightly and user made images
+- DT overlays are a Work-in-Progress (WIP) feature, present **only in certain images**.
-- For older images (even upgraded to 5.30 or later) manual update of the u-boot and the boot script is required
-- Currently implemented only for sunxi based devices that use mainline u-boot and kernel

-Please note that different SoCs will have different sets of available overlays.
+- Please note that different SoCs will have different sets of available overlays.

 ## Quick start